jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) Install the Nginx webserver in a virtual machine.
 In your Virtual Machine open a webbrowser and navigate to http://127.0.0.1.
 Then type in the address bar http://127.0.0.1/cats (this site will 404 -- not be found).
 Then issue the command to display the content of the Nginx access.log showing both connection you just made, from the log file

-1) In your home directory, create a file named: todo-list.txt.
+1) In your home directory, create a file named: `todo-list.txt`.
 Then create a group named: accounting.
-What command would you use to change the group ownership of the file todo-list.txt to be owned by the "accounting" group?
+What command would you use to change the group ownership of the file `todo-list.txt` to be owned by the "accounting" group?

 1) Issue the command you would type to generate a RSA key pair, if you created it previously you can overwrite the previous key.